-Find out more about the two payment networks available in New Zealand: Paymark and the Verifone Network.
-See how you can tell which network your terminal is connected to, the key differences between the two networks and what learn more about payment network compliance.
+Find out more about the two payment networks available in New Zealand: Wordline and the Verifone Network.
+See how you can tell which network your terminal is connected to, the key differences between the two networks and how to learn more about payment network compliance.

 - How can I tell which network my terminal is connected to?